ibm-cloud-docs/transit-gateway/add-prefix-filters.md

 #### Example: Creating a prefix filter
 {: #adding-prefix-filters-cli-example}

-This is an example of creating a prefix filter using the CLI.
+This is an example of creating a prefix filter from the CLI.

 ```sh
 ibmcloud tg pfc 9f559c43-63f4-4da5-b312-b525a8dce185 6c1bdc19-4adb-4760-8cdc-ef3b74b626f7 --prefix 10.0.250.0/24 --action permit --le 32 --ge 28